Aboulfetouh/Aboulfetouh/README.md

 <h3 align="center">  About Me!  <img src="https://img.icons8.com/doodle/20/000000/me-at-walmart.png"/></h3>
 <hr>

-I am an experienced software quality engineer, in both manual and automation testing of client-server, web-based applications, mobile applications, and back-end testing.
-I'm well acquainted in working in Agile, Scrum, and Waterfall (SDLC/STLC Methodologies) and in all dimensions of functionality, usability & reliability.
+I am an experienced software quality engineer, in both manual and automation testing of client-server, web-based applications, mobile applications, back-end, and performance testing.
+I'm well acquainted with working in Agile, Scrum, and Waterfall (SDLC/STLC Methodologies) and in all dimensions of functionality, usability, reliability, and non-functional.

-Currently, I'm working as a test automation engineer, soaking up as much knowledge and practice as I can in an attempt to perfect my craft.
-I've implemented and developed an automation framework using Java, Maven, TestNG, and Hybrid models using Selenium WebDriver, and Grid for e-Commerce, Healthcare, IT services, and enterprise applications software (EAS) domains.
+Currently, I'm working as a QA Engineer for Performance and Automated Testing, soaking up as much knowledge and practice as I can in an attempt to perfect my craft.

+I've implemented and developed automation frameworks using Java, Maven, TestNG, Cucumber, and Hybrid models using Selenium WebDriver, and Grid, implementing POM design patterns and data-driven testing.
+I've also developed, maintained, and executed Performance test suites for API & Webservices utilizing Apache JMeter to inject load and stress tests, analyzing metrics from application and system logs, that simulate system behavior, for FinTech, e-Commerce, Healthcare, Retail, and enterprise applications software (EAS) domains.

-In addition to being a test automation engineer, I have broad interests including space science, technology, political science, and soccer.
+In addition to being a full-stack test automation engineer, I have broad interests including space science, technology, political science, and soccer.

 <br>